A novel technology to formulate and bioactivate spider silk

 Foam is a soft, flexible three dimensional scaffold.

-Coatings provide immobilization of functional units onto various base materials.
+Coatings provide Immobilization of functional units onto various base materials.